 This lesson outlines the journaling curriculum at Epicodus.
 We'll cover exactly how, when, and why you'll journal.

-Every week you'll have a brief journaling assignment in addition to your coding homework.
+Every course section you'll have a brief journaling assignment in addition to your coding homework.
 Here's how it will work:

 You're expected to write a brief response over the weekend.

-You'll discuss your response with a partner in class the following Monday.
+You'll discuss your response with a partner at the start of the next class session.

 Some may be surprised to learn a technical bootcamp requires such a non-technical activity.
 But here's the deal: The vast majority of students don't come to Epicodus just to learn how to code.
 They come to learn how to code in order to begin a new career!
 But successfully launching a new career in tech requires more than just coding skills.
 We find graduates are most successful in navigating the job search process and finding satisfying employment when they possess the following: